Michigan Legal Milestones

 In 1873, several prominent Kalamazoo citizens filed a lawsuit raising a legal and constitutional challenge to the high school, arguing that tax dollars could only be used to fund primary schools.
 After an appeal to the Michigan Supreme Court, Justice Thomas M. Cooley penned a unanimous opinion on July 21, 1874, concluding that neither the legislature nor the state constitution restricted the scope of public education.
 By 1890, there were 278 high schools in Michigan.
 The Kalamazoo Case changed the landscape of public education in Michigan and served as a landmark for educational reform across the United States.

-Submit a nomination for a future Michigan Legal Milestone online or download and complete the Word document.
+Submit a nomination for a future Michigan Legal Milestone.